Content

 3.

-Identify and describe the issues involved in assessing the theological merits and demerits of the various philosophical positions studied
+Identify, describe and analyse the issues involved in assessing the theological merits and demerits of the various philosophical positions studied

 4.

-Describe the relationship between the philosophers studied and the theological responses and reactions they generated in others
+Describe and analyse the relationship between the philosophers studied and the theological responses and reactions they generated in others

 5.